nodesense/restful-server/README.md

   > npm install

+  > npm start

+## Start the server with different port and expiry time

+To start server in localhost, port 7070 with 24 hours expiry for token

+  > npm start

+To start server in specific port, specific  expiry minutes for token

+Below start server with port number is 9090, expiry in 10 minutes

+> npm start -- --port 9090  --expiry 10

 ## email configuration

 Update settings.json file for email server configuration.
 Please do not leak your personal email